NHSDigital/eps-devcontainers/README.md

 We use trivy to scan for vulnerabilities in the built docker images.
 Known vulnerabilities in the base image are in `src/common/.trivyignore.yaml`.
 Vulnerabilities in specific images are in `.trivyignore.yaml` file in each images folder.
 These are combined before running a scan to exclude all known vulnerabilities

 # Pull requests and merge to main process
-For each pull request, and merge to main, images are built and scanned using trivy, but the images are not pushed to github container registry
+For each pull request, and merge to main, images are built and scanned using trivy, and pushed to github docker registry.
-Docker images are built for each pull request, and on merges to main.
 Docker images are built for amd64 and arm64 architecture, and a combined manifest is created and pushed as part of the build.
-Images are also created with user vscode mapped to user id 1001 so they can be used by github actions.
+The main images have a vscode user with id 1000.
+A separately tagged image is also created with user vscode mapped to user id 1001 so they can be used by github actions.

 The base image is built first, and then language images, and finally project images.

 Docker images are scanned for vulnerabilities using trivy as part of a build step, and the build fails if vulnerabilities are found not in .trivyignore file.

-For pull requests, images are tagged with the pr-<pull request id>-<short commit sha>.
+For pull requests, images are tagged with the pr-{pull request id}-{short commit sha}.
-For merges to main, images are tagged with the <short commit sha>.
+For merges to main, images are tagged with the {short commit sha}.
-Github actions images are tagged with githubactions-<tag>
+Github actions images are tagged with githubactions-{tag}
+Amd64 images are tagged with {tag}-amd64
+Arm64 images are tagged with {tag}-arm64
+Combined image manifest image is just tagged with {tag} so can be included in devcontainer.json and the correct image is pulled based on the host architecture.

 When a pull request is merged to main or closed, all associated images are deleted from the registry using the github workflow delete_old_images